On the parton picture of Froissart asymptotic behavior: 5. Transparency of the Froissart disk and boost-invariance of cross-sections

-The condition of the boost-invariance (the frame independence) of various amplitudes and cross-sections calculated in the parton approach is rather strong.
-It imitates the t-unitarity and so can essentially restrict the calculated quantities.
-Consider for example a high energy collision of fully black disks (representing colliding particles) whose radii $R(y_i)$ somehow depend on their rapidity.
-Then the total inelastic cross-section can be determined from purely geometrical conditions as \bel{st2} \sigma_{in} (Y) ~=~ \pi~ \Big( R(y)+R(Y-y) \Big)^2~. \ee From the condition of the independence of the right-hand side of Eq.(\ref{st2}) on $y$ it clearly follows the unique solution for ~$R(y)=r_1\cdot y + r_2$~.~ So, in the case of black disks we immediately come to the \F behavior of cross-sections.
+The more suitable example is the high energy collision of fully black disks (representing fast colliding particles) whose radii $R(y_i)$ somehow depend on their rapidity $y$ and $Y-y$.
+In this case the total inelastic cross-section can be determined from purely geometrical conditions as \bel{st2} \sigma_{in} (Y) ~=~ \pi~ \Big( R(y)+R(Y-y) \Big)^2~. \ee From the condition of the independence of the right hand side of Eq.(\ref{st2}) on $y$ follows the unique solution for ~$R(y)=r_1\cdot y + r_2$~.~ So, in the case of black disks we immediately come to the \F type behavior of cross-sections.